CloudMax94/cadence.link/content/overworld/mapping-pois.md

 ![](/img/mapping/grass_09_tile.png)

-For this POI, you should sometimes keep in mind which side you approach it from, as the box-like shape with the key chest in it only has 1 enterance!
+For this POI, you should sometimes keep in mind which side you approach it from, as the box-like shape with the key chest in it only has 1 entrance!
 Fortunately, it's possible to tell where it is, as the chest (which is visible on the map) is always on the opposite side.

 ![](/img/mapping/grass_09_example.png)